eryk-slowinski/pandas-iloc-loc/README.md

 # pandas-iloc-loc
-Loc and iloc methods in pandas code for blog post
+Loc and iloc methods in pandas <br>
+code for blog post